-Well, you know the story, after 10 days they were examined.
+Well, you know the story, after 10 days the Babylonians examined them.
 The results were in.
 Daniel and his three friends looked healthier and better nourished than the young men who had been eating the food assigned by the king.

-So after that, the attendant fed them only vegetables instead of the food and wine provided for the others.
-Besides their healthier appearance God blessed them with a keen mind of wisdom and understanding.
+After this, the attendant fed them only vegetables instead of the high acidic diet provided.
+Besides their healthier appearance, God blessed them with a keen mind of wisdom and understanding.
 And Daniel himself was blessed by the Lord with the gift to interpret visions and dreams.
 Wow!

 Watercress, the most ancient of Alkaline Green vegetables known to man and its use can be traced back to the Persians, Greeks and Romans.
 In fact, a famous Persian chronicler advised Persians to feed watercress to their children to improve bodily growth.
 He also strongly recommended its use to the Greek and Persians soldiers of that time.